roryogorman/visita-galicia/README.md

     - Home: This should be bolded as this is the current section in view.
 Test Successful.
             * Clicking on 'Home' should result in the user staying on the Landing section.
 Test Successful.
     - Visit Provinces: This should be unbolded as this is not the section in view.
 Test Successful.
-            * Clicking on 'Visit Povinces' should navigate the user to the 'Visit Provinces' section.
+            * Clicking on 'Visit Provinces' should navigate the user to the 'Visit Provinces' section.
 Test Successful.
     - Contact: This should be unbolded as this is not the current section.
 Test Successful.
             * Clicking on 'Contact' should navigate the user to the 'Contact Form' section.
 Test Successful.
     - Mobile devices: